michaelw123/predicate-composition/README.md

 # predicate-composition

-Reference implementation of predicate composition
+Reference implementation of predicate composition in Scala